tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/操作指南/规则引擎/访问控制/Token 鉴权_intl_en.md

 </thead>
 <tbody><tr>
 <td>Authentication method</td>
-<td>Currently, three authentication signature calculation methods are supported.
+<td>Currently, four authentication signature calculation methods are supported.
 Select an appropriate one based on the access URL format.
 For more information, see <a href="#jqfs">Authentication Methods</a>.</td>
 </tr>
 <tr>
 <td>Primary key</td>